ballerina-platform/module-ballerina-ftp/examples/covid19-stat-publisher/README.md

 The implementation of the complete scenario is implemented as described below.
 - Initially, the FTP listener is listening to an external FTP server for newly available files having the `.csv` extension.
 - When such a file is detected, this file is fetched to the local instance using the FTP client.
-- There is a scheduled task running periodically looking for locally available CSV files.
-  - When such a file is detected in the local instance, the file is started to read as a stream.
+- Then the file is started to read as a stream.
   - Each line of the CSV file is processed individually, extracting the fields related to,
     1. Country name where the new COVID-19 patients are diagnosed
     2. Date of diagnosis